 h) promoting continual improvement;

 i) supporting other relevant management roles to demonstrate their leadership as it applies to their areas of responsibility.

 NOTE Reference to “business” in this International Standard can be interpreted broadly to mean those activities that are core to the purposes of the organization’s existence.

-|More involvement from people at the top
+|More involvement from people at the top|

 Reviews (these don’t have to be one meeting any more mentioned in guidance)

-Policy should align with group policy for example if the company is a member of a trade group do they have any special direction similarly could have an annual report to shareholders
+The policy should align with group policy for example if the company is a member of a trade group do they have any special direction similarly could have an annual report to shareholders

 Integration is now easier so consider processes that control quality and health safety information security etc.

-Resources should be allocated budgets, manpower, etc.
+Resources should be allocated to budgets, manpower, etc.

-Transparency that the system is effective
+The transparency that the system is effective